 Remember when millennial pink was the hue of the moment?
 Everything from velvet accent chairs and chic sofas to marble countertops could be found in the signature shade of blush.
-Though the once-popular hue has waned in popularity, our love of pink is still going strong (see exhibits A, B, and C).
+Though the once-popular hue has waned in popularity, our love of pink is still going strong.
 In search of shades of the traditionally flirty tone that feel fresh, we tapped some of our favorite interior designers for their expert-approved picks.

 - Color Family: Pinks